 Hoxx VPN allows for an unlimited number of connections.
 This is good considering that internet users divide their time between desktop and mobile devices.

-Especially when most other average VPNs only allow three simultaneous connections.
+Especially when many other VPNs limit simultaneous connections.

-Premium users also have access to all 674 servers located in 32 countries.
-Those numbers are great right off the bat because it means your chances of finding an unencumbered server close to you is good.
+Premium users have access to all 50+ servers located across various countries.
+This number is reasonable and means your chances of finding a server near you are decent.

-But to be honest, this is kinda where our positive vibes ended.
+But to be honest, this is pretty much where our positive impressions ended.

 So without further ado…